-These instructions are specifically for the Aergrind but the general principle is the same for the Feldgrind and Feld47 grinders.
+The instructions below are specifically for the Aergrind but the general principle is the same for the Feld47 grinder.

 With the crank arm on, hold the upper half of the grinder so that you can see the burrs, then (while keeping the dial lid static to the grinder body) turn the crank arm clockwise to open the burrs (coarser grind) and anti-clockwise to close (finer grind) – do this a few times to see how the burrs move in and out.